BoHan-LIN04/AgentAsk/README.md

 # AgentAsk: Multi-Agent Systems Need to Ask

 ##  ❓ Why AgentAsk?
 AgentAsk brings **edge-level clarification** to multi-agent systems (MAS).
-It treats each inter-agent message as a potential failure point and inserts a **minimal necessary** question to prevent error cascades, improving reliability with low latency and cost.
+It treats each inter-agent message as a potential failure point that may case cascade errors and inserts a **minimal necessary** question to prevent error cascades, improving reliability with low latency and cost.

 ![intro](assets/intro.png)